Daniel-J-S/seir-flex-426/src/course-materials/frontend-fundamentals/week-1/day-1/labs/exploring-markdown.md

 2. Install a _Markdown_ editor/viewer

-3. Create a cheatsheet for Bash Commands
+3. Create a cheatsheet for Bash Commands using Markdown -- _your first piece of technical documentation in this program_

 ### Research